JSONPath-Plus/JSONPath/README.md

   that the current path and value will also be available to those expressions; see the Syntax section for details.)
 - ***wrap*** (**default: true**) - Whether or not to wrap the results in an array.
-If `wrap` is set to false, and no results are found, `undefined` will be returned (as opposed to an empty array when `wrap` is set to true).
-If `wrap` is set to false and a single result is found, that result will be the only item returned (not within an array).
+If `wrap` is set to `false`, and no results are found, `undefined` will be returned (as opposed to an empty array when `wrap` is set to true).
+If `wrap` is set to `false` and a single non-array result is found, that result will be the only item returned (not within an array).
 An array will still be returned if multiple results are found, however.
 To avoid ambiguities (in the case where it is necessary to distinguish between a result which is a failure and one which is an empty array), it is recommended to switch the default to `false`.
 - ***preventEval*** (**default: false**) - Although JavaScript evaluation expressions are allowed by default, for security reasons (if one is operating on untrusted user input, for example), one may wish to